 Gastronomic trips

-Where to eat in Berlin: from 'currywurst' to kebab through caviar ice cream
+Where to eat in Berlin: from 'currywurst' to kebab to caviar ice cream

-The city is famous for its diversity, which is also represented in its restaurant offering
+The city is famous for its diversity, which is also represented in its restaurant offerings

 Portion of currywurst, one of the emblematic street dishes of Berlin (Germany).

-BerlinBerlin is a city that the more you visit it, the more you fall in love with it.
+BerlinBerlin is a city that the more you visit it, the more it enchants you.
 It is diverse and open-minded.
 Full of nooks and crannies where it reveals its character, making it a kind of bubble in the middle of Germany.
-That is why it has been the chosen place for people coming from much more conservative regions to build a home.
-The chef René Frank, chef at the renowned restaurant Coda, explains it to me.
+That is why it has been the chosen place for people who came from much more conservative regions to build a home there.
+This is explained to me by the cook René Frank, chef of the renowned restaurant Coda.
 A restaurant "that could only be in Berlin".
-Thanks to his knowledge of the city and that of the people who are part of the Coda team, we are about to visit places to subsequently make a list of the most recommendable.
-From cafes, cocktail bars, pastry shops and, of course, where to eat a good René Frank, chef at the renowned restaurant Coda.
+Thanks to his knowledge of the city and that of the people who are part of the Coda team, we are about to visit places to subsequently make a list of the most recommendable ones.
+From cafes, cocktail bars, pastry shops, and, of course, where to eat a good René Frank, chef of the renowned restaurant Coda.
 A restaurant "that could only be in Berlin".
-Thanks to his knowledge of the city and that of the people who are part of the Coda team, we are about to visit places to subsequently make a list of the most recommendable.
-From cafes, cocktail bars, pastry shops and, of course, where to eat a good currywurst or a kebab, two of the most representative and popular dishes.
+Thanks to his knowledge of the city and that of the people who are part of the Coda team, we are about to visit places to subsequently make a list of the most recommendable ones.
+From cafes, cocktail bars, pastry shops, and, of course, where to eat a good currywurst or a kebab, two of the most representative and popular dishes.

-René Frank and Julia Leitner, from the Coda restaurant.
+René Frank and Julia Leitner, from the restaurant Coda.

 'Currywurst', a rather unrefined delicacy

 Let's start with the currywurst.
-It's a sausage that will be served to you cut into pieces.
-They will ask you if you want it with skin or without.
-I don't know for what reason someone would give up the crunchy part of the skin.
-On top, quite crudely, they put a tomato sauce and curry powder.
-We visit Curry Baude, at the exit of the Gesundbrunnen metro station.
-I go with Julia Leitner, head chef at Coda and originally from Austria.
-She says the origin of this very Berlin dish is explained by the war.
-In Germany they had sausages, American soldiers brought ketchup and the British brought curry that they knew from the colonies.
-A relevant point: if you are going to eat a very unhealthy but very succulent currywurst you should know that in most places they will only accept cash.
+It's a sausage that will be served to you cut into small pieces.
+They will ask you if you want it with or without skin.
+I don't know why someone would want to give up the crispy part of the skin.
+On top, quite roughly, a tomato sauce and curry powder are put on it.
+We visited Curry Baude, at the exit of the Gesundbrunnen metro station.
+I'm with Julia Leitner, head chef at Coda and originally from Austria.
+She says that the origin of this very Berlin dish is explained by the war.
+In Germany they had sausages, American soldiers brought ketchup and the British brought the curry they know from the colonies.
+A relevant point: if you are going to eat an unhealthy but very succulent currywurst you should know that in most places they will only accept cash.
 You also need to know the term Pfand.
 When you buy a drink with a glass bottle, there's a small amount of the price that they'll give you back if you recycle it.
-If you order a beer, for example, you'll see the amount the Pfand represents on the price list.
+If you order a beer, for example, on the price list you'll see the amount the Pfand represents.
 Return it empty and you'll be reimbursed.
-Julia explains to me that often there are people who leave empty bottles next to bins, so that people without resources can collect them and get a few cents from them.
+Julia explains to me that often people leave empty bottles next to trash cans, so that people without resources can pick them up and get a few cents from them.

 We continue with places to eat the classic sausage.
-I ask an institution of the city like Duc Ngo to tell me more.
+I ask an institution of the city, Duc Ngo, to tell me more.
 He suggests two more: Curry 61 and Curry 36.
-Everyone has their own places.
+Each has its own places.
 And many point out that the difference in many cases comes from the tomato sauce and whether it's more homemade or industrial.

 Duc Ngo, known as the King of Kantstrasse.